Wedding Photography: How to Stay Calm Under Pressure

 Wedding Photography: Don’t Panic

 Weddings can be stressful.
-They’re days and they’ve got the added pressure of the importance of the day and the main recording of that rests on your shoulders.
+They’re long days and they’ve got the added pressure of the importance of the day and the main recording of that rests on your shoulders.
 You really mustn’t panic; as long as you’ve done your preparation, chances are things will go smoothly.

 What if they don’t though?